Let Chastisement Have Her Perfect Work

 Isaiah 34-35: Edom’s doom and Zion’s joy

 So all the nations better wake up and pay attention (34:1).
 No design of theirs against God’s people will ultimately succeed.
-Enemies like Edom will disappear forever, its fortified cities becoming nothing more than a dwelling for beasts (34:5-15).
+Enemies like Edom will disappear forever, and their fortified cities become a dwelling for beasts (34:5-15).

 But, oh!, how different the land of Israel and Judah, with the desert blossoming like a rose and a highway of holiness leading to Zion (35:1-8).
-Those redeemed by God will walk on that highway as they return to Zion, and all will be joy (35:10).
+Those redeemed by God will walk on the highway of holiness as they return to Zion, and all will be joy (35:10).